Flight Status & Airline Guide

 Southwest Airlines started small with the goal of flying in Texas between San Antonio, Dallas, and Houston.
 But over the past five decades, the airline has made a name for itself by becoming one of the largest airlines in the world in terms of passengers, fleet size, and routes.

 Starting from only Dallas, Texas, at present, the airline has nine operating hubs that connect passengers from all around the country, making flying accessible to all.
-In late 2020, Southwest announced that the airline is planning on starting service to Miami International Airport and Palm Springs International Airport.
-Other than that, services to other major airports are also scheduled to start in the coming year.
+In late 2020, Southwest started service to Miami International Airport and Palm Springs International Airport.
+Other than that, services to other major airports are also scheduled to start in the coming years.

 History of Southwest Airlines